killerpommes/PokeRadar-1/README.md

 - Filter by Effort Value (EV).
 Search by specifically HP, Attack, Defense, Sp.Attk, Sp.Def, or Speed.
 A pokemon will show up if it has only that EV.
 - PokeRadar automatically checks for updates
 - Right click a Pokemon to view *basic* stats on it
-- Clicking the "Stats" option on a pokemon will show you an *expanded* stats print out
+- Clicking the "Stats" tab will show two new tabs "IV" and "EV".
+These tabs show hidden information about your Pokemon.
 - Choose between colored dots or pokemon textures on your map
 - Add colors to your pokemon's name and increase the limit on name size
 - More optimization